Lexar NM620 512GB M.2 SSD

 Q1T1

-Here a 256 MB file is written several times to the Lexar M.2 SSD.
+Here, a 256 MB file is written to the Lexar NVMe M.2 SSD multiple times.
 The I/O block size varies (from 512 bytes to 64 megabytes).
-The larger the blocks, the faster they can usually be written and read.
+The larger the blocks, the faster writing and reading usually becomes.

 ATTO Disk Benchmark TEST: Lexar NM620 512GB

-Similar to HD Tune, a 500 MB file is written to the Lexar M.2 SSD here. is written.
+Similar to HD Tune, a 500 MB file is written to the Lexar NVMe M.2 SSD here.
 The transfer data is displayed.
-The more constant the line, the better.
+The more consistent the line, the better.
+Unfortunately, the tool no longer works correctly from around 4,000 MB/s and no line is displayed (and sometimes incorrect min/max data is shown).

 SSD-Z TEST: Lexar NM620 512GB